anotherlab/anotherlab.github.io/_posts/2021-10-20-resolving-the-net-maui-versioncode-1-0-is-invalid-it-must-be-an-integer-value-error-when-updating-visual-studio-2022-preview.md

 ---

 I installed the Visual Studio 2022 Preview 6 this evening.
 I had been using Preview 4.
-I installed Preview 5, but didn&#8217;t have a chance to play with it.
+I installed Preview 5, but didn't have a chance to play with it.
 I have a simple demo app that I have working with, a basic stopwatch type of app.
 That app had been created with Preview 4 and it more or less worked fine (unless you counted Mac Catalyst and Windows).
 After I installed Preview 6, I tried to run the project on Android.
 It failed to compile with the following error message:

 {% highlight text %}
 Severity	Code	Description	Project	File	Line	Suppression State